47degrees/fp-with-arrow-videos/ListK.md

 ListK.pure(1)

 ```
-In the following examples ListK is created from the Kotlin List type with a convient k() function, using the constructor and invoking the pure method
+In the following examples, ListK is created from the Kotlin List type with a convenient k() function, using the constructor and invoking the pure method.

 # Slide 3
 ```
 ListK :: Monoid

-ListK auto derives its Monoid instance
+ListK auto derives its Monoid instance.

 val list1 = listOf(1, 2, 3).k()